grnet/apimas/docs/drf_adapter.rst

             # My code.
             ..

-Similarly with the example of serializers, the final part is to define the ``mixins`` parameter of your ``.drf_collection`` predicate, which acts exactly the same, that is, your class will be base of the generated class.
+Next, you need to include the module path of your ViewSet mixin class in the ``mixins`` parameter of your ``.drf_collection`` predicate.
+APIMAS will inherit from your class and the extra action method will appear in the generated final ViewSet class.

 .. code-block:: python